 GWRC AGREE TO:

-Designate a primary GWRC contact for liaising with the group.
+Designate a primary GWRC contact for liaising with FWS.
 This will normally be the Environmental Planner, Flood Protection.

-Support the FWS through the provision of requested technical and strategic advice with relation to biodiversity, environmental science, environmental regulation and flood protection.
+Support FWS through the provision of requested technical and strategic advice with relation to biodiversity, environmental science, environmental regulation and flood protection.

 Regularly attend FWS committee meetings.

-Consult the group on any significant proposed flood protection works or floodplain management plan developments in relation to flooding, the stream corridor and floodplain.
+Consult FWS on any significant proposed flood protection works or floodplain management plan developments in relation to flooding, the stream corridor and floodplain.

-Endeavour to support public engagement events organised by the Friends of the Waiwhetu Stream.
+Endeavour to support public engagement events organised by FWS.

-Organise an annual walkover with the Friends of Waiwhetu Stream
+Organise an annual walkover with FWS

-FRIENDS OF WAIWHETU STREAM FWS AGREE TO:
+FWS AGREE TO:

-Observe the stream and maintain communication with GWRC and HCC for management and mitigation needs as required.

 3.1 Observe the stream and communicate with GWRC and HCC for management and mitigation needs as required.

-Carry out tasks within the group’s capability to obtain the groups’ desired bjectives.
-These tasks may include: planting/care of plants, rubbish collection, pest plant removal / reduction (digging, weeding and releasing) mulching, pest animal reduction.

 3.2 Carry out tasks that achieve their Goals and Objectives and that are within their capability.
 These may include planting, weeding, rubbish collection, mulching and pest control.

-Plant and care for revegetation plants provided by GWRC and HCC, until they are established (as per appendix a).
-This includes the maintenance of the area approximately 60cm around the plants.
-Plants in this area much be hand released at regular intervals, especially in the first year of being planted, to prevent the plants from being overgrown by competitors.
-If the size and number of planted locations are such the FWS cannot maintain them themselves, FWS and HCC can agree on the use of specialised contractors on a site specific basis.
-The cost for this work will be factored into the decision of approval for the site, prior to the planting and as per the agreed upon budget.3.3 Manage revegetation plantings post planting as described in Appendix A. If weed control becomes unmanageable because of the increasing extent of the plantings, FWS and HCC can engage contractors for tasks agreed to.
+3.3 Manage revegetation plantings post planting as described in Appendix A. If weed control becomes unmanageable because of the increasing extent of the plantings, FWS and HCC can engage contractors for tasks agreed to.

-Friends of Waiwhetu Stream may also supply revegetation plants grown by themselves for planting in the reserve; these trees must be grown from Wellington eco-sourced seed.3.4 Supply revegetation plants grown from eco-sourced seeds.
+3.4 Supply revegetation plants grown from eco-sourced seeds.

-At the end of the winter planting season, provide HCC with a list of plants requested for the next year’s winter planting season as per Appendix A.

 3.5 At the end of the current winter planting season, provide HCC with a list of plants for the following year.

-Supply an annual estimate of volunteer hours carried out.

 3.6 Supply HCC with an annual estimate of volunteer hours.

-Conduct regular committee meetings, to carry out all business necessary.

 3.7 Conduct regular committee meetings.

-Provide public contact details so that other volunteers can get in touch.

 3.8 Provide their contact details so that the general public can get in touch.

-Be a local voice to advise / advocate to GWRC and HCC and the community on stream management issues.

 3.9 Be a community voice to advise/advocate to GWRC, HCC on stream management issues.

 HEALTH AND SAFETY